 Individual Research Plan

 The doctoral student, in consultation with the supervisor, during the first twelve months of education at the doctoral school, prepares an Individual Research Plan to be submitted to the Doctoral School Council for approval.
 The Individual Research Plan defines the scope, framework, stages, and dates of the doctoral dissertation.
-The implementation of the Individual Research Plan is evaluated during the mid-term evaluation of the doctoral student and supervisor.
+The implementation of the Individual Research Plan is evaluated during the mid-term evaluation of the doctoral student and supervisor (Annexe No. 3 to the Terms and Conditions of the Doctoral School).

 - Report on the progress in implementation of the Individual Research Plan for the mid-term evaluation templateDOC